Kruithne/spooder/README.md

 If set to `0`, the server will be restarted immediately without delay.
 If set to `-1`, the server will not be restarted at all.

-## Auto Update
+## CLI > Auto Update

+> ℹ️ This feature is not enabled by default.

-When starting your server, `spooder` can automatically update the source code in the working directory.
+When starting or restarting a server process, `spooder` can automatically update the source code in the working directory.
 To enable this feature, the necessary update commands can be provided in the configuration as an array of strings.

 ```json
 {